 Ron is a former 60s civil rights activist.
-In 1969, Reed was among the students at St. Paul Central High School who demanded Black history courses and organized actions against racist teachers.
+In 1969, he was among the students at St. Paul Central High School who demanded Black history courses and organized actions against racist teachers.
 He was also instrumental in helping to integrate college campuses in Minnesota.
-During this period, Reed began to look toward revolutionary theory and engage in political street theater with other young Black revolutionaries in the city of St. Paul.
+During this period, he began to look toward revolutionary theory and engage in political street theater with other young Black revolutionaries in the city of St. Paul.

 Shooting on Hague Avenue

 On May 22, 1970, St. Paul officer James Sackett was responding to a bogus emergency call at a home in the 800 block of Hague Avenue.
 While responding to the call, Sackett was ambushed by a sniper and killed.
 Police immediately looked at Black radicals as those responsible for the incident, arresting several men they claimed were members of the Black Panther Party.
 The men were later released for lack of evidence.